joeswann/terminalai/README.md

 2. Verify the API key is set: `echo $ANTHROPIC_API_KEY`
 3. Check that `~/bin` is in your PATH: `echo $PATH`
 4. Try reinstalling: `./install.sh`
+5. For command execution issues, try running the command directly in terminal

 ## Contributing